-When a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+Offerors must submit a proposal via email.
+The technical proposal and cost proposal must be saved as separate PDF documents and emailed to HSS.PROCUREMENT.PROPOSALS@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
 The email must contain the RFP number in the subject line.
-In the body of the email, please indicate the Procurement Officer's name, the Offeror's name, the number of attachments, and the names of the attachments being submitted.

 The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20mb megabytes and each email must comply with the requirements described above.
-Please also include an indication of multiple email submissions (1 of 2, 2 of 2, etc.).
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.